 What’s the most money can I send using Venmo?

-My friend paid me on the wrong email address.
-Can I add it to my Venmo account?
+My friend paid me using the wrong email address

-Once you’ve verified the additional email address, the payment (and any future payments sent to this address) should reach your Venmo account successfully.
+Once you’ve verified the additional email address, the payment should reach your Venmo account successfully.

 What do I do if I receive a payment or a request from a stranger?